SebastianWilson/MLpage/index.md

-Clearly, it is not uncommon for stock prices to be entangled with one another.
-However, it remains to be seen whether this results in larger groupings.
-We can cluster stocks based on a matrix of correlation coefficients by using agglomerative clustering.
+We can conclude that it is not uncommon for stock prices to be entangled with one another.
+However, it remains to be seen whether this implies the existence of larger entangled groups.
+To invetistigate this possibility, we can cluster stocks based on a matrix of correlation coefficients using agglomerative clustering.
 This allows us to reorder the rows and columns in the matrix until distinct blocks of highly correlated stocks emerge.
 A visualization of this is given below:

 ![image](https://user-images.githubusercontent.com/82196613/116378828-7ad19300-a7e0-11eb-8dc7-0c89a900f3a0.png)